Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 This is completely different to all other forms of commercial borrowing, where not only do you pay back the '20 trips to the supermarket', but also actual cash on top – and over the years the amount of extra cash you pay can add up to £1,000s.

-In fact for some student loan borrowers, the actual amount owed has SHRUNK in the past due to negative inflation.
+In fact for some student loan borrowers, the actual amount owed has SHRUNK in the past due to negative inflation - but that hasn't happened recently.

 Unlike normal borrowing, which requires payment regardless of your situation, with student loans you don't need to repay them unless you're earning over a set amount.
 This applies even if you have started paying and then your income drops.